Why you can't afford to ignore delivery management

 - If the package remains unclaimed for days, the office manager or employee must take the time to remind, and re-remind, the delivery recipient to pick up their package.

 These steps demonstrate that even if your workplace receives just a few packages, the manual process of logging and managing deliveries is nevertheless a disruption that you continually have to navigate.
 Multiply this process by even a factor of 10 and you have a significant, time-intensive delivery management headache that leaves much to be desired.

 Know where your high-priority deliveries are at all times

 In addition to the challenge of manually managing the influx of your employee’s personal deliveries, there are instances when better tracking of a high-priority delivery is essential.
 For example, an IT manager could be waiting on a high-value order of equipment, such as computers or other hardware.
 This is yet another mission-critical reason to have a secure delivery management system in place.

 What if your employee who manages these kinds of office operations isn’t at work?
 Say someone is out sick, goes on vacation, or leaves the company.
-All it takes is one page from your delivery log goes that goes missing to create a problem—one that also carries the risk of being out of compliance and leaving you on the hook should the delivery go unaccounted for.
+All it takes is one page from your delivery logbook that goes missing to create a problem—one that also carries the risk of being out of compliance and leaving you on the hook should the delivery go unaccounted for.

-Delivery management is integral to the
+Delivery management software is integral to the

 present—and future—of workplace experience

 With the proliferation of cloud-based software platforms that cater to so many of our business needs, employees expect ease-of-use as much as functionality in the tools they rely on each day to perform their best.